 - 1. The procedure for attending the AGM and e-voting on the day of AGM is same as the instructions mentioned above for remote e-voting. - 2.
-The link for VC / OAVM to attend AGM will be available where the EVSN of the Company will be displayed after successful login as per the instructions mentioned above for remote e-voting. - 3.
+The link for VC / OAVM to attend AGM will be available where the EVSN of the Company will be displayed after successful login as per the instructions mentioned above for remote evoting. - 3.
 Members who have voted through remote e-voting will be eligible to attend the AGM.
 However, they will not be eligible to vote during the AGM. - 4.
 Members are encouraged to join the AGM through Laptops / IPads for better experience. - 5.
 Further, members will be required to allow camera and use internet with a good speed to avoid any disturbance during the meeting. - 6.
 Please note that participants connecting from mobile devices or tablets or through laptop connecting via mobile hotspot may experience audio/video loss due to fluctuation in their respective network.
 It is therefore recommended to use stable WI-FI or LAN connection to mitigate any kind of aforesaid glitches. - 7.
-Members who would like to express their views/ask questions during the AGM may register themselves as a speaker by sending their request in advance at least 7 (seven) days prior to the AGM mentioning their name, demat account number /folio number, e-mail id and mobile number at cs@megastarfoods.com
+Members who would like to express their views/ask questions during the AGM may register themselves as a speaker by sending their request in advance at least 7 (seven) days prior to the AGM mentioning their name, demat account number /folio number, e-mail id, mobile number and the brief description of their queries at cs@megastarfoods.com.
+These queries will be replied appropriately by the Company at the AGM. - 8.
+Only those members who have registered themselves as a speaker, will be allowed to express their views/ask questions during the AGM. - 9.
+Only those members, who are present in the AGM through VC/OAVM facility and have not cast their vote on the resolution through remote e-voting and are otherwise not barred from doing so, shall be eligible to vote through e-voting system available during the AGM. - 10.
+If any votes are cast by the members through the e-voting available during the AGM and if the same members have not participated in the AGM through VC/OAVM facility, then the votes cast by such members shall be considered invalid as the facility of e-voting during the AGM is available only to the members attending the AGM.